Ragwort Control Act 2003

 The Ragwort Control Act 2003 (c 40) is an Act of the Parliament of the United Kingdom.
 It creates guidance as a Code of Practice on Ragwort Control, but does not force control, create a responsibility to control or make growing the plant a criminal offence.
 Common ragwort is considered an "injurious weed" that is harmful to the interests of agriculture.

 Section 1 - Control of ragwort

 This section inserts section 1A of the Weeds Act 1959 which enables the Minister (currently will be within DEFRA to make. advice in the form of a Code, approved by parliament, and reads in full:

-"(1) The Minister may make a code of practice for the purpose of providing guidance on how to prevent the spread of ragwort (senecio jacobaea L.).

-(2) Before making the code the Minister must consult such persons as he considers appropriate.

-(3) The Minister must lay a copy of the code before Parliament.

-(4) The Minister may revise the code; and subsections (2) and (3) apply to the revised code.

-(5) The code is to be admissible in evidence.

-(6) If the code appears to a court to be relevant to any question arising in proceedings it is to be taken into account in determining that question.”